contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * `each` lambdas are now called "each…" lambdas (instead of just "where…" lambdas) in the Debug Mode panel.
  * Fixed a bug where `'s` and `of` sometimes wouldn't be syntax-highlighted correctly.
  * The `it` identifier is now cleared (to the default value of 0) whenever the player changes passages.
+ * Fixed a bug where using a custom macro in a storylet lambda would cause Debug Mode to constantly reload the Storylets and Variables panels, hurting performance.

 #### Alterations